KskiCode/KskiCode/README.md

 - 👋 Hi, I’m @KskiCode
 - 👀 I’m interested in Machine Learning
-- 💞️ I like to work with TensorFlow, Keras and scikit-learn.
+- 💞️ I like to work with TensorFlow, Keras, PyTorch and scikit-learn.

-I am currently working on projects in the field of Process Mining where I use different OCR and Computer Vision tools.
-At the same time I am writing my graduation paper at Trier University in the field of Machine Learning.

 <!---